-Using AdWords, virtually anyone has the ability to pay for top positions on Google’s search results page.
+Using Google Ads, virtually anyone has the ability to pay for top positions on Google’s search results page.

 The Window and Door industry is unique in that only a small percentage have adopted online marketing into their budget, however competition is growing.
 This indicates there is likely tremendous return on investment, and still an opportunity for a competitive advantage over those who have not taken up online marketing strategies.

 Through AdLuge, we have been able to use industry average data to help Window and Door manufacturers and installers understand what should be expected out of paid search campaigns.

 Search Engine Marketing isn’t slowing down.
 Being Google’s largest source of revenue, it can be anticipated that more focus will be placed on this service year over year.
 It’s success and continued growth is attributed to demonstrated results and return on investment for millions of Google Ads campaigns each month.

 The below data represents averages for 17 Window and Door companies that currently use the AdLuge Marketing Intelligence tool.